Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Introduction

 A key operational challenge in such decentralized settings is managing sector overload, which occurs when the number of aircraft in a sector exceeds a given capacity \cite{overload_complexity,sector_overload_workload,overload_capacity}.
 This leads to safety risks and increased controller workload \cite{sector_overload_workload,overload_capacity}, and typically requires flight plan adjustments \cite{CDM_reroute,rerouting_adacher,Rerouting}.
 These interdependencies create a multi-agent decision-making problem, where each sector’s action influences the congestion experienced by others.

-We propose a decentralized mechanism that mitigates sector overloads by modeling sector interactions through a game-theoretic framework, capturing the full range from self-interested to cooperative behaviors.
-Each sector updates its decisions using best-response dynamics, myopically adjusting the departure times of flights under its control to reduce its own congestion without regard to others’ objectives.
+We propose a regulated decentralized mechanism that mitigates sector overloads by modeling sector interactions through a game-theoretic framework, capturing the full range from self-interested to cooperative behaviors.
+Each sector updates its decisions using best-response dynamics, myopically adjusting the departure times of flights under its control to reduce its own congestion.
+A minimal admissibility rule prevents local updates from introducing new overloads.
 To capture varying levels of cooperative behavior, we introduce an adjustable \textit{cooperativeness factor}~$\kappa$, which interpolates between fully self-interested ($\kappa = 0$) and fully cooperative ($\kappa = 1$) behavior.
-This formulation enables us to analyze how limited cooperation can affect overall system performance without requiring full coordination.
+This formulation enables us to analyze how limited cooperation can affect overall system performance without requiring centralized joint optimization.

 We provide theoretical guarantees on the convergence of best-response dynamics in this setting.
-Specifically, we show that for $\kappa = 0$ or $1$, the game is a potential game, and best-response dynamics converges to a pure Nash equilibrium unconditionally.
-For intermediate values ($0<\kappa<1$), we prove that best-response dynamics converge in finitely many rounds under a mild restriction on update rules: sectors must avoid actions that introduce new overloads in other sectors.
+Specifically, we show that for $\kappa = 1$, the game is a potential game, and best-response dynamics converges to a pure Nash equilibrium unconditionally.
+For intermediate values ($0\leq\kappa<1$), we prove that best-response dynamics converge in finitely many rounds under a mild restriction on update rules: sectors must avoid actions that introduce new overloads in other sectors.
 Additionally, we identify a sufficient condition under which any feasible solution (one with no sector overload) corresponds to a global minimizer of the potential function, providing insight into when the algorithm yields overload-free outcomes.

 We validate the approach through numerical experiments using 24 hours of real flight data from the European airspace.
 Results show that even with a minimal level of \textit{self-prioritizing} cooperation---where each sector agrees to a cooperative decision only if it does not compromise its own overload---the proposed decentralized algorithm remains scalable and produces solutions with quality comparable to those of the centralized solver.
 In addition, it achieves substantial reductions in sector overload compared to first-come-first-served heuristics.